Jill Haworth: Career

-Otto Preminger was seeking a new fresh face for the role of Karen Hansen, an ill-fated Jewish-Danish refugee girl in love with Dov Landau (Sal Mineo), for his film Exodus (1960).
-He travelled to Britain and Germany, with his fiancée Hope Bryce, searching for a girl to cast in the role.
+American director Otto Preminger was seeking a new fresh face for the role of Karen Hansen in his planned film "Exodus".
+She was a Danish-Jewish refugee in love with Dov Landau (Sal Mineo); both were immigrants to Palestine.
+Preminger travelled to Britain and Germany, with his fiancée Hope Bryce, searching for a girl to cast in the role.
 After looking at hundreds of girls, Preminger spotted a photo of Haworth in a modelling magazine for the Corona Theatre School.

-Haworth went to the three auditions in order to get out of school.
-She was only 15 years old when she was cast as Karen Hansen in her first credited role in a feature film.
-Haworth appeared in the 31 July 1960 issue of Parade magazine.
-She and Mineo appeared on the front cover of the 12 December 1960 issue of LIFE, part of a photo essay by Gjon Mili.
+Haworth went to three auditions, initially in order to get out of school.
+She was 15 years old when she was cast as Karen Hansen, her first credited role in a feature film.
+Haworth was profiled in the 31 July 1960 issue of Parade magazine.
+She and Mineo were featured on the front cover of the 12 December 1960 issue of LIFE, part of a photo essay by Gjon Mili.

-Under contract to Preminger (for five years), she also worked with him in The Cardinal, (1963) as Lalage Menton, and In Harm's Way (1965), as Ensign Annalee Dorne, a Nurse Corps officer who, while engaged to Ensign Jeremiah Torrey (Brandon deWilde), commits suicide after being raped by Captain Paul Eddington, Jr. (Kirk Douglas).
-Haworth liked working with De Wilde, Patricia Neal, and Douglas, but called John Wayne "the meanest, nastiest man with the worst attitude I ever worked with."
-Wayne's other costars didn't share her opinion.
+She and her mother moved to the United States when she gained a five-year contract to Preminger.
+She worked again with Mineo in The Cardinal (1963), where she played Lalage Menton, and in In Harm's Way (1965), as Ensign Annalee Dorne, a Nurse Corps officer.
+While engaged to Ensign Jeremiah Torrey (Brandon deWilde), she is raped by Captain Paul Eddington Jr. (Kirk Douglas) and commits suicide.
+Haworth said she liked working with De Wilde, Patricia Neal, and Douglas, but described the star John Wayne as "the meanest, nastiest man with the worst attitude I ever worked with."
+Wayne's costars didn't share her opinion.

-Preminger insisted that she live in New York City to become Americanized, but he did not want her to live in Los Angeles for fear she would just be a "starlet a-go-go".
-She was approached to play the titular character Dolores "Lolita" Haze in Lolita (1962) with James Mason, but because Preminger held her contract, he vetoed the idea.
+Preminger insisted that Haworth live in New York City to become Americanized; he did not want her living in Los Angeles for fear she would become a "starlet a-go-go".
+She was approached to play the titular character Dolores "Lolita" Haze in Lolita (1962) with James Mason, but Preminger vetoed the idea, as he didn't think it would be good for her as an actor.

-Mineo and Haworth were also considered for the film David and Lisa (1962), but once again Preminger refused permission.
-Preminger let her make three French films; Les Mystères de Paris (as Fleur de Marie; 1962), Because, Because of a Woman (as Cécilia; 1963), and Ton ombre est la mienne (as Sylvie "Devi" Bergerat; 1963).
+Mineo and Haworth were considered together for the film David and Lisa (1962), but once again Preminger refused permission.
+Preminger did let her make three French films; Les Mystères de Paris (as Fleur de Marie; 1962), Because, Because of a Woman (as Cécilia; 1963), and Ton ombre est la mienne (as Sylvie "Devi" Bergerat; 1963).

 Haworth co-starred alongside David McCallum in the Outer Limits episode, "The Sixth Finger" (1963).
-Haworth visited Mineo in Utah in November 1962 and had a nonspeaking role as an extra in The Greatest Story Ever Told (1965).
+She later had a nonspeaking role as an extra in The Greatest Story Ever Told (1965).